junhuili/ETTLIMS/docs/index.rst

 ..
-Single Cell Genomics Lab Information Management System documentation master file, created by sphinx-quickstart on Fri May 23 16:04:38 2014.
+Ettema Lab Information Management System documentation master file, created by sphinx-quickstart on Fri May 23 16:04:38 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SCGLIMS
+ETTLIMS
 ==================================================================================
-SCGLIMS is a Single Cell Genomics Lab Information Management System developed for the `Ettema Lab`_ by `BILS`_.
+ETTLIMS is a Lab Information Management System developed for the `Ettema Lab`_ by `BILS`_.

 This documentation has the following sections: